MarkRoldan88/Mastercam-Level-Exporter/README.md

 _Note: This chook **may** be compatible with Mastercam 2018 & 2019 if the NETHook3_0.dll reference is updated to the proper file location for those versions; this has not been tested yet_

 ## How To Install the Chook
-_Proper artifacts will be created/deployed soon so the user will not have to download and use visual studio_
+🚧_Proper artifacts will be created/deployed soon so the user will not have to download and use visual studio_

+💡 Feel free to also reference the Readme folder within the project for additional context
 1. Clone this repository
 2. Install Visual Studio 2019
 3. In Visual Studio, open `Level-Exporter.sln` (located in _Mastercam-Level-Exporter/Level-Exporter_)